Slate5/CRunner/README.md

 # CRunner

-CRunner is a command for compiling, running, and testing C/C++ and Go files.
+CRunner is a command for compiling, running, and testing C, C++ and Go files.
 There is no need for entering `gcc file.c` and then `./a.out` since CRunner does that in one step with `cr`.

 ## Installation